 Common SSL Issues and How to Resolve Them

 In today’s digital landscape, securing your website with an SSL (Secure Sockets Layer) certificate is no longer optional—it’s a necessity.
-SSL certificates not only protect sensitive data but also boost your website’s credibility and SEO rankings.
+SSL certificates not only protect sensitive data but also boost your website’s credibility and improve search engine rankings.
 However, implementing SSL isn’t always smooth sailing.
 Many website owners encounter common SSL issues that can disrupt their site’s functionality and user experience.

 In this blog post, we’ll explore the most common SSL issues, their causes, and actionable steps to resolve them.
-Whether you’re a website owner, developer, or IT professional, this guide will help you troubleshoot SSL problems effectively.
+Whether you’re a website owner, developer, or SEO professional, this guide will help you troubleshoot SSL problems and ensure your site remains secure and trustworthy.

 1. SSL Certificate Not Trusted